tproctor560/COE332-Midterm/README.md

 you can check that both your flask API and redis database are setup using ```docker ps``` to output what is currently running

-##Running as a Flask App
+### Running as a Flask App:
-The line app = Flask(__name__) allows the file to turn into a Flask API server.
+The line ```app = Flask(__name__)``` allows the file to turn into a Flask API server.
 From there the user should open a second terminal window and naviaget back to the same folder that holds these python scripts and where the generated flask api server is currently running.
-Then, the user can run the following structure to call upon the routes that were written in the iss_tracker.py file in the localhost and default port = 5000: ```curl -X GET "http://127.0.0.1:5000/epoch"``` where, 127.0.0.1:5000 is generated from the ``* running on ...``` line in the terminal window in which the Flask API is running.
+Then, the user can run the following structure to call upon the routes that were written in the iss_tracker.py file in the localhost and default port = 5000: ```curl -X GET "http://127.0.0.1:5000/epoch"``` where, ```127.0.0.1:5000``` is generated from the ```* running on ...``` line in the terminal window in which the Flask API is running.

 /epoch can be replaced with any of the endpoints given below depending on the desired function